hyblm/obsidian-stager/README.md

 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.

-## First time developing plugins?

-Quick starting guide for new plugin devs:

-- Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
-There might be an existing plugin similar enough that you can partner up with.
-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
-- Clone your repo to a local development folder.
-For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
-- Make changes to `main.ts` (or create new `.ts` files).
-Those changes should be automatically compiled into `main.js`.
-- Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
-- For updates to the Obsidian API run `npm update` in the command line under your repo folder.

 ## Releasing new releases